-Externships provide Pace University Communication Sciences and Disorders (CSD) graduate students practical experiences and are a required component of ALL accredited graduate programs in speechlanguage pathology and audiology.
+Externships provide CSD graduate students practical experiences and are a required component of ALL accredited graduate programs in speech-language pathology and audiology.
 The goal of an externship is to provide in-depth insight into a specific field in a setting external to the University.

 Types of externships include:

 - School

 - Medical

-- Private Practice
+- Private practice

 - Agency

-- Skilled Nursing Facility
+- Skilled nursing facility

-- Outpatient Center
+- Outpatient center

-- Rehabilitation Program/Center
+- Rehabilitation program/center

 Students will be informed of potential placements and may be interviewed by the external site for selection.
-The CSD Graduate Program in Speech-Language Pathology will work with the student in locating appropriate placements and will be the academic liaison between the partner site and the University Program.
+The CSD program in Speech-Language Pathology will work with the student in locating appropriate placements and will be the academic liaison between the partner site and the University program.
 The Program and externship site must have a current fully executed contract in place prior to a student initiating an externship.
-The Clinical Director and/or designee will serve as the primary faculty liaison.
+The clinical director and/or designee will serve as the primary faculty liaison.

 Efforts are made to accommodate each student's specific interests, skills, supervisory needs, and location; however, no student is guaranteed experience in any particular setting type.
 It is important to note that in this geographical area, externship placements are highly competitive, and students need to prepare for travel.
 Consideration of geographical area and transportation will be given but is not always possible.
 A student may travel up to 90 minutes for an externship placement.
 Students will be provided with opportunities to work with diverse client populations of varying age, cultural and linguistic diversity, and severity/types of disorders to meet the ASHA standards for certification.
-Students can have school placements to obtain the required student teaching hours for TSSLD certification.
+Students can have school placements to obtain the required student teaching hours for Teacher of Students with Speech and Language Disabilities (TSSLD) certification.

 The requisite number of hours and client variety will be determined in each setting.
-Students must complete a total of 375 clock hours and 25 observation hours to meet clinical requirements; this includes both Year 1 (in-house/telepractice; 3 semesters) and Year 2 (external placements; 2 semesters) for Program completion and preparation for professional certification.
+Students must complete a total of 375 clock hours and 25 observation hours to meet clinical requirements; this includes both Year 1 (in house/telepractice; 3 semesters) and Year 2 (external placements; 2 semesters) for program completion and preparation for professional certification.
 Students must successfully complete first-year academic and clinical in-house placement requirements, not be on remediation plans, and in good academic standing to qualify for an external placement.
 Students must demonstrate adherence to ASHA Code of Ethics and mastery of Core Functions.

-Year 2 graduate students are simultaneously enrolled in Year 2 Fall and Spring academic courses while completing clinical externship hours.
-The Council on Academic Accreditation in Audiology and SpeechLanguage Pathology (CAA) requires a mutual agreement between the academic program and the externship facility.
+Year 2 graduate students are simultaneously enrolled in Year 2 fall and spring academic courses while completing clinical externship hours.
+The Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) requires a mutual agreement between the academic program and the externship facility.
 The externship facility provides a clinical opportunity, subject to the terms and conditions set forth as clinical contractual agreements between the University and sponsoring agency.
-The expectation of an externship site is that students will gain the necessary knowledge and skills to work with a variety of populations and disorders in various settings (https://www.asha.org).
-The Pace University CSD Graduate Program in Speech-Language Pathology will oversee and coordinate all student placements via seminar classes and provision of student guidance throughout their program of study in keeping with guidelines established in the CSD Graduate Program in Speech-Language Pathology Academic and Clinical Student Handbooks and in the Clinical Externship Handbook.
+The ASHA expectation of an externship site is that students will gain the necessary knowledge and skills to work with a variety of populations and disorders in various settings.
+The Pace University CSD program in speech-language pathology will oversee and coordinate all student placements via seminar classes and provision of student guidance throughout their program of study in keeping with guidelines established in the Master of Science in Communication Sciences and Disorders in Speech-Language Pathology Program Academic and Clinical Graduate Student Handbook and in the Clinical Externship Handbook.